Should I inform the school of my child’s diagnosis?

 - Minimal Change Disease Fact Sheet

-Does my child need an Individualized Education Program (IEP) or 504 Plan?
+Does Nephrotic Syndrome mean my child needs an Individualized Education Program (IEP) or 504 Plan?

 Chronic health impairments do make a child eligible for a health care plan, however, not every child needs one of these specialized plans.
 If special accommodations are necessary, such as extended time to complete assignments and tests, carrying a water bottle, or not being exposed to excessive heat or sunlight, an IEP or 504 plan may be a good idea.
 Talk to your child’s teacher, principal, and guidance counselor to discuss options that may help.

 Can my child with nephrotic syndrome participate in extracurricular activities?

 Yes, but tell your child’s coach about his or her diagnosis so they understand medical needs, such as additional rest or limited sun exposure.
 Find what your child likes to participate in and do what you can to make it work for them within their limitations.
 It is always a good idea to ask your doctor about any concerns before enrolling your child in extracurriculars.

 Can my family go on vacations?

 Yes, your family can go on vacations.
 While planning, it is a good idea to note the locations of good hospitals in the area you are visiting.
 Keep in mind limitations.
 If the destination is hot, carry water, wear a hat, and apply good sunscreen frequently.
-Make sure not to overwork your child, take breaks if you are walking long distances and find some shade.
+Make sure not to overwork your child; take breaks if you are walking long distances and find some shade.
 When dining out, plan ahead to find accommodating restaurants and menus.
 One way to do this is to download a few mobile apps to help identify dining options.
 Click here for our app recommendations.

 What is the best way to keep medical records organized?